Andrew Norman has been the principal of Abrahams Meese since 2015.

 Julian holds a Bachelor of Arts (Honours) and a Bachelor of Laws (with Honours) from the University of Melbourne, a Postgraduate Certificate in Legal Practice, Skills and Ethics from Monash and Griffith universities, a Master in International Studies (International Law & International Economics) from the Graduate Institute in Geneva and a PhD, summa cum laude, in international law from the University of Geneva.

 In 2018, Julian returned to Australia, set up Proxenia Legal, a small international disputes advisory practice, and joined Abrahams Meese as a Consulting Partner.
+In 2020, Proxenia Legal was integrated into Abrahams Meese and Julian became a full partner of the firm.
+Julian has an international reputation in international litigation, arbitration and international law.
 He deepens the firm’s dispute resolution expertise with his wide experience acting for corporations, states and individuals before Australian and international courts and tribunals.
 Julian has notably conducted litigation in the Federal Court, Supreme Court, County Court and VCAT and acquired expertise in disputes regarding franchising, the division of assets, real estate developments, trade practices, intellectual property and financial instruments.

 Sam Abrahams has been in practice for 40 years.
 Until 2014, he was the principal of Abrahams Meese.
 Since that time, he has continued to work in the practice as a consultant.